Acquaintance Time of a Graph: -Hardness Results

 In this section we show that the acquaintance time problem is $\NP$-hard.
 Specifically, we prove the following theorem. \begin{theorem} For every $t \geq 1$ it is $\NP$-hard to distinguish whether a given graph $G$ has $\AC(G) \leq t$ or $\AC(G) \geq 2t$. \end{theorem}

-Before actually proving the theorem, let us first see the proof in the special case of $t=1$.
+Before actually proving the theorem, let us first see the proof for the special case of $t=1$.

 \paragraph{Special case of $t=1$:} We start with the following $\NP$-hardness result, saying that for a given graph $G$ it is hard to distinguish between graphs with small chromatic number and graphs with somewhat large independent set.
-Specifically, Lund and Yanakakis \cite{LY94} prove the following result. \begin{theorem}[{\cite[Theorem 2.8]{LY94}}] For every $K \in \N$ sufficiently large the following gap problem is $\NP$-hard.
-Given a graph $G = (V,E)$ distinguish between the following two cases: \begin{itemize} \item $\chi_\eq(G) \leq K$; i.e., there is a $K$-coloring of $G$ with color classes of size $\frac{|V|}{K}$ each. \footnote{The statement of Theorem 2.8 in \cite{LY94} says that $G$ is $K$-colorable.
-However, it is easy to see from the proof that in fact $G$ is equi-$K$-colorable.} \item $\alpha(G) \leq \frac{1}{2K}$. \footnote{The statement of Theorem 2.8 in \cite{LY94} says that $\chi(G) \geq 2K$.
-However, the proof implies that in fact $\alpha(G) \leq \frac{1}{2K}$.} \end{itemize} \end{theorem} We construct a reduction from the problem above to the acquaintance time problem, that given a graph $G$ outputs a graph $H$ so that (1) if $\chi_\eq(G) \leq K$, then $\AC(H) = 1$, and (2) if $\alpha(G) \leq \frac{1}{2K}$, then $\AC(H) \geq 2$.
+Specifically, Lund and Yanakakis~\cite{LY94} prove the following result. \begin{theorem}[{\cite[Theorem 2.8]{LY94}}] For every $K \in \N$ sufficiently large the following gap problem is $\NP$-hard.
+Given a graph $G = (V,E)$ distinguish between the following two cases: \begin{itemize} \item $\chi_\eq(G) \leq K$; i.e., there exists a $K$-coloring of the vertices of $G$ with color classes of size $\frac{|V|}{K}$ each. \footnote{The statement of Theorem 2.8 in~\cite{LY94} says that $G$ is $K$-colorable.
+However, it follows from the proof that in fact $G$ is equi-$K$-colorable.} \item $\alpha(G) \leq \frac{n}{2K}$. \footnote{The statement of Theorem 2.8 in~\cite{LY94} says that $\chi(G) \geq 2K$.
+However, the proof implies that in fact $\alpha(G) \leq \frac{n}{2K}$.} \end{itemize} \end{theorem} We construct a reduction from the problem above to the acquaintance time problem, that given a graph $G$ outputs a graph $H$ so that (1) if $\chi_\eq(G) \leq K$, then $\AC(H) = 1$, and (2) if $\alpha(G) \leq \frac{n}{2K}$, then $\AC(H) \geq 2$.

 Given a graph $G = (V,E)$ with $n$ vertices $V = \{ v_i: i \in [n]\}$, the reduction outputs a graph $H=(V',E')$ as follows.
 The graph $H$ contains $|V'| = 2n$ vertices, partitioned into two parts $V' = V \cup U$, where $|V| = n$ and $U = U_1 \cup \dots \cup U_K$ with $|U_j| = n/K$ for all $j \in [K]$.
 The vertices $V$ induce the complement graph of $G$.
 For each $j \in [K]$ the vertices of $U_j$ form an independent set.
 In addition, we set edges between every pair of vertices $(v,u) \in V \times U$ as well as between every pair of vertices in $(u,u') \in U_j \times U_{j'}$ for all $j \neq j'$.
 This completes the description of the reduction.